cinemascience/cinema_explorer/readme.md

 - To add your data to the viewer, edit **cinemaapp/databases.json** to include references to your data.
     - You may override the default location and name of the **databases.json** by passing arguments in the URL.
+The file must be located at or below the level of the **cinema.html** file.
 For example:
 ```
     file:///Users/me/data/cinema.html?databases=somedirectory/somename.json
 ```